 Outdoor grill station longevity depends obviously on the standard of chosen materials and appliance, but not solely.
-Keeping a grill station away from the elements, while unused, influences this factor a lot, therefore the simplest option (freestanding grill with an additional cart) may be the one that is going to work the longest.
+Keeping a grill station away from the elements, while unused, influences this factor a lot; therefore, the simplest option (freestanding grill with an additional cart) may be the one that will work the longest.
 There is an additional advantage to the movable option: it doesn’t take patio space permanently.

 The cost of an outdoor grill station depends not only on the chosen structure option but also on the grill model.
 Prices vary from $300 to $5000.
 It is important to choose one that suits your needs but is not over the top (if budget is your concern).

-Building an outdoor grill station from a scratch gives an opportunity to customize it to your needs.
-It is a good practice to bring to the outdoor grill station some of the house exterior design, by incorporating a proper color, material, or shape.
-It is far more difficult with cart and a grill.
+Building an outdoor grill station from scratch allows customizing it to your needs.
+It is a good practice to bring some of the house exterior design to the outdoor grill station by incorporating a proper color, material, or shape.
+It is far more difficult with a cart and a grill.

 Outdoor grill station option 1: Freestanding grill with a cart

-An outdoor grill station made out of a freestanding grill and a cart is a very basic option.
-On average it doesn’t add too much to the backyards’ look, but that is not the goal with this option.
+An outdoor grill station made out of a freestanding grill and a cart is a fundamental option.
+On average, it doesn’t add too much to the backyards’ look, but that is not the goal with this option.
 It’s supposed to be:

 - easy to assemble,